my-neme-eh-jeff/ecommmerce-gucci-clothing-store/README.md

-I have made a full fletched backend with auth in Nextjs, with proper error handling.
-There is logic for discount coupoun generation as well with users having a 30% chance of getting generated a discount.
+###I have made a full fletched backend with auth in Nextjs, postgresql db hosted by supabase, with proper error handling.

+###There is logic for discount coupoun generation as well with users having a 30% chance of getting generated a discount (If availible).

 ## Getting Started